 How To Play

 Nah, don’t worry!
 There’s no reason to be anxious!
-In this social/party game, players simultaneously draw a secretly assigned thing from a pool of words in the center of the table.
+In this social/party game, players simultaneously draw, with maybe devices such as those beginner’s drawing tablets, a secretly assigned thing from a pool of words in the center of the table.
 And then everyone tries to guess individually (also simultaneously) what each other player is drawing, based on those clues, by placing numbered cards in front of each drawing.
 Or they might be more like scribblings, because the sooner you finish your artwork, the quicker you can start guessing at others’.
 That might leave some illustrations in a category closer to Rorschach Test than masterpiece!

 Pictomania is aptly named.
 It revolves around pictures and it creates elevated states of excitement, even hysteria!
 The game lasts four rounds in which you first draw your assigned object or concept, and then guess what the others are supposedly depicting.
 It’s kind of like two phases each round, but that makes it sound orderly.
 It is not.

 At the beginning of a round, randomly select and place three cards in the center of the table.
 These are labeled A, B, and C. These cards list seven things and are accordingly numbered.
 Each player also has their own set of color-coded scoring tokens, equal in number to player count, and of varying values, and matching sets of guessing cards, also identified by your color.
 Finally you are secretly dealt an alphabetical card and a numerical card, designating what you must draw from those three communal lists.
 If you get B-5, simply consult the cards to determine that you need to depict a Rainbow.
 Great, you think, that’s easy!
 Alas, the lists get more difficult in succeeding rounds.
 By the final one you might wind up with A-6, which turns out to be Integrity.
 Uh…?
 Yeah.